Classic DP: Minimum Path Sum

 .

-Based on this definition, the minimum path sum we want to find can be calculated by calling this dp
+Based on this, we can get the minimum path sum by calling this dp

 function: